CodeAsm/lfs-pacman/README.md

 ## Stage 1 - Installing pacman to your temporary toolchain

-This stage begins right before section **Chapter 7.
-Entering Chroot and Building Additional Temporary Tools** of Linux From Scratch Version 10.1-systemd.
+This stage begins right after before **7.13.
+Cleaning up and Saving the Temporary System**.

 ### Pacman dependencies